asaasrent/asaas.sso.client/README.md

 `return redirect()->away(config('app.sso.sso_server_logout_url'));`

-After the user login to the SSO server, he will redirected again to the main wbsite with code to exchange it with an access token, the response of a successful login will be like:
+After the user login to the SSO server, he will be redirected again to the main website with code to exchange it with an access token, the response of a successful login will be like:
 ```
 {
     "encrypted": true,